martyn-harris-bbk/RelationalAlgebraParser-RAP/README.md

 | `PROJECT(attrs)` | π<sub>attrs</sub> |
 | `RENAME(map)` | ρ<sub>map</sub> |

 > **Disclaimer** — RAP is a proof‑of‑concept.
 No warranty of correctness or fitness for purpose is provided.
+Always check the resulting output before using it for tutorials or assessmments.

 ##  Running the app
 1. **Download** `relational_algebra_editor.html` (the single‑file app).